 - Once they become golden brown (30-45 seconds) remove them with tongs and set them on a paper towel-lined dish.

 - Repeat until all the skins are fried.

 - When the pressure cooker is done, release the pressure manually to speed up the process.

 - Then transfer all of the contents to a blender, carefully.

 - Place the insert back in the pot an heat on saute mode.

-- Blend the potato mix until smooth.
+- Blend the potato (or cauliflower) mix until smooth.
 Add in the cream.
 Blend again.